 High Dose Vitamin C

 Intravenous high dose Vitamin C may be aid in treating conditions including Chronic Fatigue Syndrome and Fibromyalgia.
 IV Vitamin C has a much greater effect on immune enhancement than the conventional oral Vitamin C administration.
 In addition, high levels of Vitamin C in the blood cause production of hydrogen peroxide, a known toxin to cancer cells.

 Administered intravenously, Alpha Lipoic Acid (ALA) attaches itself to free radicals and, therefore, is an effective defense against cancer.
 It increases levels of Vitamins C and E, coenzyme Q10, and glutathione.
 Alpha Lipoic Acid improves insulin sensitivity and helps lower blood sugar, helping diabetics by treating damaged nerves and arteries.
 ALA can also be administered to people suffering from Hepatitis B or C and other liver diseases.

 Hydrogen Peroxide (H2O2)

 The intravenous introduction of hydrogen peroxide in the body leads to the release of single oxygen molecules in the cells and bloodstream.
-The single oxygen molecule can destroy anaerobic viruses and bacteria, kill cancer cells, or oxidize toxins and make them easier for the liver and kidneys to process.
+The single oxygen molecule can destroy anaerobic viruses and bacteria, oxidize toxins and make them easier for the liver and kidneys to process.

 Glutathione is an amino acid that is available from fresh fruits and vegetables.
 However, either a poor diet or certain stressful conditions can reduce its levels, leading to various symptoms of aging.
 Since glutathione is poorly absorbed when administered orally, IV administration is the preferred route.